New to NebraskaCompare Car Insurance Quotes in 3 Steps

 In addition, many of Nebraska's employers list their available job opportunities on the Nebraska Workforce Development website.

 Children who receive their education in Nebraska public schools are exposed to people from a diverse array of ethnic, cultural, and religious backgrounds.
 They learn to work with others, solve problems, and prepare for their futures.
-For example, more than 60 percent of Omaha public school students continue their education after graduation.
+Most Omaha public school students continue their education after graduation.

 If you're interested in learning new skills or advancing in your current position, there are a number of postsecondary educational opportunities for you to explore within the state.
 For example, you can train at a private career school, take a few courses at one of Nebraska's many community colleges, or begin your studies at the University of Nebraska.
 Please see the website of Nebraska's Coordinating Commission for Postsecondary Education for more information.